The History of HorseWorld

 So what does HorseWorld do now?

 Although there are fewer working horses today, the need for our services has never been greater.
 Record numbers of horses are being abandoned on waste ground, cruelly treated or neglected.
-We work with organizations such as the RSPCA, and the police to rescue these poor animals who would otherwise face a bleak future.
+We work with organisations such as the RSPCA, and the police to rescue these poor animals who would otherwise face a bleak future.

 Whereas in the early years of the charity, the horses were mainly older animals, ready for retirement.
 Nowadays, they can be any age and some are even born at HorseWorld if we rescue pregnant mares.
-This meant that sanctuary space was running out so in the year 2000 we started rehoming horses on a loan scheme.
+This meant that our sanctuary space was running out, so in the year 2000 we started rehoming horses on a loan scheme.

-Thanks to this approach we are able to care for many more horses than ever before.
+Thanks to this approach, we are able to care for many more horses than ever before.
 Rescued horses go through a tailored rehabilitation and training process to prepare them for their lives ahead to give each horse the time it needs to regain health and confidence before it goes on to start a new life.

-This may be in a loan home or they may become one of the HorseWorld Discovery Team members.
-Our Discovery Courses boost the confidence, emotional well-being and life-chances of disadvantaged and vulnerable young people through an innovative learning programme that brings them together with our gentle rescued horses.
+This may be in a loan home or they may become one of the HorseWorld Discovery team members.
+Our Discovery courses boost the confidence, emotional well-being and life-chances of disadvantaged and vulnerable young people through an innovative learning programme that brings them together with our gentle rescued horses.

 Our Rescue and Rehabilitation programme